rotorflight/rotorflight-firmware/docs/LedStrip.md

 | Orange     |    40%   |
 | Red        |    20%   |
 | Deep pink  |     0%   |

 When Warning or Critical voltage is reached, LEDs will blink slowly or fast.
 Note: this mode requires a current sensor.
 If you don't have the actual device you can set up a virtual current sensor (see [Battery](Battery.md)).

 #### Blink

-This mode blinks the current LED, alternatively from black to the current active color.
+This overlay makes the LED blink from the current active color to the alternate color.
+You can set the blink rate using `ledstrip_blink_period_ms`.

+#### Flicker

+This overlay makes the LED flicker, a bit like a candle.
+Set the flicker rate using `ledstrip_flicker_rate`.

+### Dimmed

+A led with this overlay will fade to the alternate color in the profile STATUS_DIMMED.
+Specify Black as the alternate color to turn LEDs of (e.g. landing lights).
+You can set the dimmer rate with `ledstrip_dimmer_rate`.

 #### Larson Scanner (Cylon Effect)

 The Larson Scanner replicates the scanning "eye" effect seen on the mechanical Cylons and on Kitt from Knight Rider.
 This overlay dims all of the LEDs it is assigned to and brightens certain ones at certain times in accordance with the animation.
 The animation is active regardless of arm state.

 #### VTX Frequency